xregistry/spec/core/spec.md

 }
 ```

-In both the `PUT` and `POST` variants, the processing of each individual
-entity follows the same set of rules:
+The processing of each individual entity follows the same set of rules:
 - If an entity with the specified `id` already exists then it MUST be
   interpreted as a request to update the existing entity.
 Otherwise, it MUST
   be interpreted as a request to create a new entity with that `id`.
-- The `epoch` attribute for the incoming entity is OPTIONAL and if present
+- See the definition of each attribute for the rules governing how it is
-  on a create request, MUST be silently ignored.
-For an update request, if it
-  does not match the existing entity's `epoch` value then an error MUST be
-  generated.
-Additionally, for an update request, the `epoch` value MUST be
-  incremented (see [epoch](#epoch) for more information).
-- The `createdby`, `createdat`, `modifiedby` and `modifiedat` attributes MUST
-  be updated appropriately if they are supported by the server.
-- Excluding any Registry collection attributes, when serialized in the HTTP
+  processed.
-  body, the entity's representation MUST be a full representation of its
+- All attributes present MUST be a full representation of its value.
+This means
-  mutable attributes (including complex attributes such as `labels` in their
-  entirety).
-Any attribute not present in the request MUST be interpreted as a
-  request to delete that attribute.
+  any complex attributes (e.g. object, maps), MUST be fully replaced by the
+  incoming value.
 - A request to update, or delete, a read-only attribute MUST be silently
   ignored.
 - A request to update a mutable attribute with an invalid value MUST generate